Gonsolin goes to 11-0, Dodgers get 4 HRs to beat Cubs 5-3 – KION546

 The right-hander even did a little fielding in the sixth.
 Ian Happ hit a line drive that ricocheted off Gonsolin’s glove and went behind the mound.
 Gonsolin raced to pick up the ball and fired to first base for the third out.

+“I was fortunate enough that it hit the big part of my glove and not my wrist,” Gonsolin said.

-Betts blasted solo shots leading off the first and the eighth for his 19th and 20th homers.
+Betts blasted solo shots in the first and the eighth for his 19th and 20th homers.
 He got hit by a pitch in the fifth and had his left hand examined but stayed in the game.
+He said the soreness eventually went away.

 Hitting in the ninth spot, Gavin Lux extended the Dodgers’ lead to 3-0 on a two-run shot with two outs in the second after Trayce Thompson doubled.